When we develop lunch menus our caterers follow criteria as set out by the school meal regulations including:

 - replacing stodgy desserts with fruit, home baking and yoghurt

-- having unlimited vegetables, salad and bread with all our meals
+- having vegetables, salad and fruit with all our meals

 The following list shows the benefit each nutrient has in developing healthy and happy children.